HL7/davinci-crd/input/pagecontent/hooks.md

 *  associated Medication (if any)
 *  associated Device (if any)

 Not all these will be relevant for all resource types.
 Different resources have differently named data elements and search parameters for them.
 In some cases, support only exists as extensions or does not exist at all.
-Where necessary, this implementation guide defines additional extensions and/or SearchParameter instances to support retrieval of these elements.
+Where necessary, this implementation guide defines additional extensions to support retrieval of these elements.
 The intention is for both extensions and search parameters to eventually migrate into the core FHIR specification.

 There are two possible mechanisms that can be used by the service to gather the information needed: prefetch and querying against the EMR to retrieve additional resources.
 Both of these mechanisms are defined as part of the [CDS Hooks specification](https://cds-hooks.hl7.org/1.0/#providing-fhir-resources-to-a-cds-service).
 In some cases, a mixture of both approaches might be necessary.